This guide breaks down what the “Most Relevant” feature on your GBP page is and how Google selects which reviews are actually the most relevant.

-It seems you have a couple (expensive!) options: Italian, Steak, American, you like it all.
-So you turn to the reviews.
+It seems you have a couple of (expensive!) options: Italian, Steak, American - you like your options.
+So you turn to the Google reviews.
+As do we all.

-As much as I want this to be a story of how your date turns out, it’s actually a story about reviews.
+As much as I want this to be a story of how your date turns out, it’s actually a yarn about reviews.
 Specifically how Google determines which reviews are most relevant for you.

 When you choose a restaurant and go to its reviews, you’ll see that the page it brings you to doesn’t show all the restaurant’s reviews.
 It shows you the most relevant ones.
 Google automatically sorts by “Most Relevant” instead of “Newest.”
 For this restaurant, you can see that the first review that pops up is Donny P’s 5-month-old write-up.